-Jeff’s Place offers bimonthly open-ended peer support groups for children ages 5-19 and their caregivers who are coping with the death of a meaningful relationship.
-All groups are facilitated by professionally trained volunteers and supervised by a master’s level clinician.
+Jeff’s Place offers open-ended peer support groups, twice monthly, for children ages 5-19 and their caregivers who are coping with the death of a meaningful relationship.
+Each group is facilitated by a professionally trained volunteer and supervised by a master’s level clinician.

 There is no fee charged for participation in our support groups.
-Jeff’s Place is a child-centered, family focused, community-based bereavement program and welcomes all families regardless of race, ethnicity and socioeconomic status.
+Jeff’s Place is a child-centered, family focused, community-based bereavement program and welcomes all families regardless of race, religion, ethnicity, sexual orientation, gender expression and socioeconomic status.

-The Kids Club is specifically designed to meet the needs of our younger children, typically ages 3-7.
-This groups runs bimonthy in the afternoon and uses art, play, and sand tray to explore and express the grieving child’s experience.
-As the children are meeting, the caregivers participate in their own group.
+The Kids Club is specifically designed to meet the needs of our younger children, typically ages 3-8.
+This groups runs, twice monthly, in the afternoon and uses art, play, and sand tray to explore and express the grieving child’s experience.
+As the children are meeting, caregivers participate in their own group.

-Jeff’s Place offers peer based support groups within the schools to the meet needs of our grieving children.
+Jeff’s Place offers school-based grief support groups.
 We are currently partnered with two schools within the Metrowest community to run groups during the school day.

-Support groups are open to children and teens, ages 3-19, and their adult caregivers who are coping with the death of a meaningful relationship.
-Currently, our program offers support groups for the death of a parent, sibling, and concurrent adults group for parents/guardians.
+Support groups are open to children and teens (ages 3-18), and their adult caregivers who are coping with the death of a meaningful relationship.
+Currently, our program offers support groups for the death of a parent, sibling, and concurrent groups for parents/guardians.
 On average, our families usually wait 3 months or more after a death to start our program.
 However, we have no set time line and families may join our program years after a death.

-For more information, please contact our Program Director, Melissa Kennedy Panto, at email@example.com
+For more information, please contact our Clinical Director, Melissa Kennedy Panto, at email@example.com